 A major part of any divorce settlement is dividing up assets, property, and debt.
 In order to make any real progress on this front, you will both need to provide a list of your assets, tax documents, and other information.

-If you have substantial assets, you may want to get appraisals before dividing items between yourselves.
+If you have substantial assets, you may want to get appraisals before your mediation session.
 That way, you’ll have an accurate idea of what different properties and items are worth.

 It’s always helpful if both parties are as transparent as possible regarding finances.
 If you are forthright and present proof of your finances, you can get to work figuring out each person’s financial status and needs.